kasepuu/leprechaun-the-game-javascript/README.md

 > in short if you are encountering any issues, feel free to let us know

 #### Useful links
-[GAMEPLAY VIDEO](https://www.youtube.com/watch?v=InFw7pjxv_E) - see how the game is being played through
 ```
 https://sfxr.me/ - we made sound effects with it
 https://musiclab.chromeexperiments.com/Song-Maker - we made our theme song with it